Frustration grows at US military bases overseas over slow pace of vaccine rollout - KESQ

 The Department of Defense has a tiered system to administer vaccines, much like the rest of the United States.
 In tiers 1a through 1c, essential workers, those who are about to be deployed, elderly and those with high-risk health issues are prioritized.
 Tier 2 includes everyone else.

 People that CNN spoke with at bases in Europe said their bases are still working through tiers 1a and 1b, and some have started administering vaccines to those in tier 1c.
-During the press conference, Place said that both bases overseas and in the US had moved into tier 2.
-Updates from local military health clinics in Germany posted on Facebook this week suggest otherwise.
+During the press conference, Place said that some bases overseas and in the US are moving into tier 2.
+Updates from local military health clinics in Germany posted on Facebook suggest they had not reached phase 2 by Friday.

 At US.
 Army Health Clinic Grafenwoehr, located at Tower Barracks in Germany which provides health care to 15,000 soldiers and their families, there were no vaccinations given last week, according to an update posted on Facebook on April 5.
 This week, the clinic is administering vaccines to individuals who meet the criteria for tier 1b and 1c, the update said.

-Note: CORRECTION: An earlier version of this story incorrectly suggested the number of overseas bases that had moved into phase 2 of the vaccine rollout.
-The Department of Defense said some bases both inside and outside of the US had moved into phase 2, and all bases will follow on April 19.